-In the above infinite series, each term $(E - A)^{i}AM$ contains part of the information on M. Terms with smaller indices contain more information on the overall shape of M while terms with bigger indices contain more subtle details on the shape of M. They can be regarded as low and high frequency information on mesh M. Hence the above two equations transform a space domain model into a frequency domain representation.
+In the above infinite series, each term $(E - A)^i AM$ contains part of the information on M. As a result, the proposed method can decompose a mesh into a sum of simpler meshes.
+Terms with smaller indices contain more information on the overall shape of M while terms with bigger indices contain more subtle details on the shape of M. They can be regarded as low and high frequency information on mesh M. Hence the above two equations transform a space domain model into a frequency domain representation.
 Because each term itself is a mesh (or surface), it can be furthermore decomposed using the above two equations to obtain more subtle details of the original model.
-Like Fourier series, this representation can be used for applications in other areas of graphics and modeling, such as fairing, smoothing, sharpening, low pass or high pass filtering etc. For example, for any $n < \infty, \sum{i=0}^{n} (E - A)^{i} AM$ gives us a smoother model than M, and the smaller of n, the smoother of the resulting model.
-On the other hand, $\sum{i=0}^{n} (E - A)^{i} M$ sharpens model M, and the bigger of n, the sharper of the resulting model.
+Like Fourier series, this representation can be used for applications in other areas of graphics and modeling, such as fairing, smoothing, sharpening, low pass or high pass filtering etc. For example, for any $n < \infty$, $\sum{i=0}^{n} (E - A)^i AM$ gives us a smoother model than M, and the smaller of n, the smoother of the resulting model.
+On the other hand, $\sum{i=0}^{n} (E - A)^i M$ sharpens model M, and the bigger of n, the sharper of the resulting model.
 In the following sections, several direct and straightforward applications of the above representation will be discussed.

-4 Fast Iterative Interpolation
+4. Fast Iterative Interpolation

 Eq.
 (5) should not be used to construct the interpolating surface directly, because it requires costly matrix multiplications.
 Actually matrix A is not needed in the construction of the interpolating surface at all.
-Note that if we define $P_n = \sum{i=0}^n (\mathbf{E} - \mathbf{A})^i M$, $0 \leq n < \infty$, then through simple algebra we have
+Note that if we define $P_n = \sum{i=0}^{n} (E - A)^i M$, $0 \le n < \infty$, then through simple algebra we have